hopsoft/turbo_boost-streams/README.md

     ```

     ```sh
-    docker compose up -d # start the envionment (will take a few minutes on 1st run) docker exec -it turbo_boost-streams-web rake # run the test suite open http://localhost:3000 # open the `test/dummy` app in a browser
+    docker compose up -d # start the environment (will take a few minutes on 1st run) docker exec -it turbo_boost-streams-web rake # run the test suite open http://localhost:3000 # open the `test/dummy` app in a browser
     ```